This page shows how to dynamically balance a wheel or flywheel with no tools or electronics.

 Safety first: Be sure to observe all normal safety precautions.
 Operate at safe speeds.
 Do not allow weights to fly off of the wheel.
 No loose clothing.
 Check the integrity of the wheel.
 Etc.

 1) Mark 3 approximately equally spaced locations for weights on the rim of the flywheel.
 Label the counterweight locations 1, 2 and 3 (in any order).
 Prepare ~20 counter weights of approximately equal weight.

-2) Click the button above and attach counterweights with the quantities shown in the first line in the dialog.
+2) Attach counterweights with the quantities shown in the first line in the above dialog.
 Count carefully and make sure the weights go in the proper locations.
 Do not use more than 10 weights at any one of the three locations.